Concussion testing and screening tools

 A baseline concussion screening shows how well your brain is currently functioning.
 A health care professional may perform the screening by asking questions.
 Or the screening might be done using a computer.

 After a concussion, testing may be repeated and compared to the previous test to look for any changes in your brain function.
 It also can be used to learn when your screening results have returned to baseline.

 Risks after a concussion

 If you continue to play or return to play too early after a concussion, there is a significant risk of another concussion.
 A second concussion sustained while the initial concussion is healing can result in fatal brain swelling (second impact syndrome).

 Children, teens and female athletes may be at a higher risk of concussions than are others, and their recovery may be longer.

 What you can expect

 You may need a baseline concussion test before the sports season starts.
-A baseline concussion test is often performed using a computerized test.
-The computerized test is similar to playing a video game.
+A baseline concussion test is often performed using a computer, tablet or phone.
+On the computer, the screening is similar to playing a video game.

 After a concussion

 You may have another computerized concussion test after a concussion.
 Depending on your performance on the computerized test and comparison to baseline testing (if available), you may repeat the test several times for up to a few weeks.